Pothos (Epipremnum), an easy-care vine for everyone!

-Epipremnum, better known as golden vine, is one of the most popular and easy-care climbing plants to grow indoors.
+Epipremnum, better known as Pothos, is one of the most popular and easy-care climbing plants to grow indoors.
 It is loved for its colorful leaves, beautiful marbled patterns and its ability to twine, climb or hang down, depending on how you want it.
-Golden vine is not only an eye-catcher on the bookshelf, but also a perfect plant for beginners.
+Pothos is not only an eye-catcher on the bookshelf, but also a perfect plant for beginners.

 What is a golden vine?